 One such risk is the development of necrotizing enterocolitis (NEC), a severe gastrointestinal condition that can be fatal in up to 50% of cases.
 NEC can cause holes in the intestines, allowing bacteria to leak into the bloodstream and causing serious illness or deadly infections.
 Cow’s milk-based formulas have been shown to double the risk of NEC, highlighting the manufacturers’ lack of proper research and development before introducing these products to the market.

-Mead Johnson and Abbott Laboratories, Enfamil and Similac did not follow a course of due diligence with their products.
-They failed to include warnings about NEC as a baby formula side effect.
+Mead Johnson and Abbott Laboratories did not follow a course of due diligence with their products and failed to include warnings about NEC as a potential side effect.
 Proper instructions or guidelines should have been included with every package.
-There were known potential risks that parents were not properly informed of.
+This negligence has led to parents being ill-informed about known potential risks.

 One of our attorneys will review your case and respond to you within 24 hours.